Biden wants to withdraw all 2,500 US troops from Afghanistan by 9/11: senior defense official

 The news was first reported by the Washington Post.

+"I applaud President Biden for achieving an impossibility here in Washington: ending a forever war," Khanna said, even as Biden was technically extending the deadline to withdraw troops.
+"It is an act of extraordinary political courage and vision.
+After 20 years, thousands of lives lost, and trillions of dollars spent, we are finally bringing home our troops from Afghanistan."

+"Precipitously withdrawing U.S. forces from Afghanistan is a grave mistake.
+It is a retreat in the face of an enemy that has not yet been vanquished, an abdication of American leadership," McConnell said.

-A person familiar with the deliberations told the Post that if the U.S. pushed back its May 1 withdrawal deadline without a clear exit plan by another time "we will be back at war with the Taliban, and that was not something President Biden believed was in the national interest ...
+A person familiar with the deliberations told the Washington Post that if the U.S. pushed back its May 1 withdrawal deadline without a clear exit plan by another time "we will be back at war with the Taliban, and that was not something President Biden believed was in the national interest ...
 We're going to zero troops by September."